-ANNEXURE 1

-APPLICATION FOR A PERMIT TO DO CONSTRUCTION WORK

-[In terms of Regulation 3(2) of Construction Regulations, 2014]

-This application must be submitted with the following documents: 1.
-Health and Safety specification.

-Health and Safety plan.
-Baseline risk assessment.

-1. Name, postal address and telephone numbers of the client:
+1. Name, postal address and telephone number of the client:

-2. Details of the Agent.
+2. De etails of the Agent:

 a.
 Title, Surname and Initials

 b.
-Identity number/ Passport Number
+Identity number/Passport number

-c.
-Registration number with SACPCMP
+C. Registration number with SACPCMP

 d.
-Office Tel. number and/or Mobile number
+Office Tel. number and/or Mobile Number

 e.
-Postal address
+Postal Address

-3. Name, postal address and telephone numbers of the appointed principal contractor:
+ame, postal address and telephone numbers of the appointed principal actor(s):

+4. Na ame, postal address and telephone numbers of designer(s) of the project:

+ame, postal address, telephone number and registration number of the following ons, if applicable: